 Includes templates for printing that accompany the suggested activities and crafts.
 (List of recommended books based on age, reading level and theme, developed by the Ottawa Public Library).

-Thanks to funding received from the Community Foundation of Ottawa, this year we provided the Lit Kit free of charge and it is available in both French and English.
+Thanks to funding received from the Community Foundation of Ottawa, last year we provided the Lit Kit free of charge and it is available in both French and English.

 Take our brief member survey: